The Best Long-Distance Moving Companies

 - Percentage: 15%–20% of the total move cost, split among the team

 It’s best to have cash ready for tips, though some movers accept tips via apps, like Venmo or Zelle.
-Check ahead to confirm.
+It is best to check ahead with the moving company to confirm.

 How To Get a Good Price